 (2020) Robert Downey Jr., Antonio Banderas, Michael Sheen, Harry Collett, Emma Thompson, Rami Malek, John Cena, Kumail Nanjiani, Octavia Spencer, Tom Holland, Ralph Fiennes, Selena Gomez, Marion Cotillard.
 A physician who can talk to animals embarks on an adventure to find a legendary island with a young apprentice and a crew of strange pets.
 Read more about "Dolittle" in the Aptil Calendar.Formats: DVD, Blu-ray/DVD Combo, VOD, Digital.
 Extras: "Talk to the Animals," "Robert Downey Jr. & Harry: Mentor And Mentee," "Becoming The Good Doctor," "Antonio Banderas: Pirate King," "The Wicked Dr. Müdfly," "A Most Unusual House."

-(2019) Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, Timothée Chalamet, Read more about "Little Women" in the April Calendar.Formats: DVD, Blu-ray/DVD Combo, VOD, Digital.
+(2019) Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Laura Dern, Timothée Chalamet, Chris Cooper, Meryl Streep.
+Jo March reflects back and forth on her life, telling the beloved story of the March sisters -- four young women each determined to live life on their own terms -- in director Greta Gerwig's modern adaptation of the Louisa May Alcott novel.
+Read more about "Little Women" in the April Calendar.Formats: DVD, Blu-ray/DVD Combo, VOD, Digital.
 Extras: "A New Generation of Little Women" featurette; "Making a Modern Classic" featurette; "Greta Gerwig: Women Making Art" featurette; "Hair & Make-Up Test Sequence"; "Little Women Behind the Scenes"; "Orchard House, Home of Louisa May Alcott" featurette about Louisa May Alcott's real-life Orchard House in Concord, Mass.
 (Sony).

 (2019) Voices of Kate Winslet, Willem Dafoe, Josh Keaton.
 Manou is a sweet bird who grows up believing he is a seagull like his parents.
 He strives to swim, fish and fly like them … but feels that he is not very gifted.
 To his great shock, Manou discovers that he was adopted, and is actually the offspring of the much-hated swifts!
 After a tragedy, Manou has to navigate the differences between swifts and seagulls, and ultimately try to find his own identity - and save his friends and family along the way.
 Formats: DVD, Blu-ray.
 Extras: "A Look at the Making of Swift," interview Willem Dafoe, theatrical trailer.
 (Shout!
 Kids).